CACTUS FLOWERS

 • The story behind the image:

-This is a wall installation executed in cooordination with the Cambodian Genocide Museum and the Yale Genocide Project.
-It speaks to the indignities these unfortunate subjects had to tolerate at the hands of their cruel captor Kaing Guek Eav, known as Comrade Duch, in the S-22 Tuol Sleng torture chamber and prison, formerly the high school in which he taught.
+This is a painting installation executed in cooordination with the Sleng Genocide Museum and the Yale Genocide Project who shared countless materials and photographs from which to work.
+It speaks to the countess documented indignities these unfortunate subjects had to tolerate at the hands of their cruel captor Kaing Guek Eav, known as Comrade Duch, in the S-22 Tuol Sleng torture chamber and prison, formerly the high school in which he taught.

 This one year project was emotionally devastating to paint, considering what each of these poor young souls had to endure.